Project Grants

 Overview

-Interlace prioritizes the making of new visual artworks that expand the public’s understanding of the visual arts, especially through unexpected collaborations.
+Interlace prioritizes the making of new visual artworks that expand the public’s understanding of the visual arts.

-The intended outcome of Interlace Project Grants is to make visible often unseen and under-supported artistic activity and to cultivate engaged communities around this work, via collaborations in process and/or presentation.
+The intended outcome of Interlace Project Grants is to make visible often unseen and under-supported artistic activity (from artists at all career stages) and to cultivate engaged communities around this work, via collaborations in process and/or presentation.

 Please see the Project Grant FAQs section for more detail.